AnthraxisBR/aws-sec-graph/README.md

     --profile  : Inform aws profile to authenticate using boto3 lib --filter : Filter to apply on describe instances (https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html)
     --format : output format (https://graphviz.org/doc/info/output.html)
+    --port-filter : Inform a especific port or a range of ports to filter the output, example: 1 unique port "22" or range of ports "20:22"

 # Usage